IBM/mas-tas-appconnect-flows/README.md

     3. Company Set: COMPSET1
     4. Default Item Status: PENDING
     5. Default Stock Category: STK
   - Click Save Organization on the left side of the screen under Common Actions.
-We will come back later to set to Active once we have a clearing account.
+This will be set to Active later once there is a clearing account.

 ### 2. Create a site TRIMAIN and set it to active